Dr. Basile Zimmermann

 For more information, visit : the research projects, and our team page.

 Le présent des objets.
 Paris: Les Belles Lettres (forthcoming, preview).

 Waves and Forms: Electronic Music Devices and Computer Encodings in China.
 Inside Technology Series.
 Cambridge, Mass.: MIT Press, 2015.
 Download the first chapter.
-See also the conference Technology and Cultural Difference at Lift10, the presentation Waves and Forms at Cornell University.
+See also the conference Technology and Cultural Difference at Lift10, the presentation Waves and Forms at Cornell University, and the research project.
 Reviews .